slowernews/wisdom-tldr/README.md

 Negotiate contracts in minute detail on the front end so that you aren’t negotiating after work is done, investments are made, and you have no bargaining power.
 This is especially important if the relationship between people is important as it avoids conflict later on.

 > *'Instead of generalizing, stick with the facts.'*

+make an agreement on a standard of value. my standard of value for a weekend: some combination of rejuvenation and human connection. normally we fall into habits. we don't do what is best for ourselves. people have different standards of value: weekend example rejuvenation and human conception will derail to your habits.
 -->

 > *'On negotiation you don't need to match the other person mood, you should be playful and smart, taking the other to mirror your good mood also.'*